btcpayserver/prestashop-plugin/GUIDE.md

 + Curl PHP Extension
 + JSON PHP Extension
 + Install PHP bcmath module
-+ be sure your BTCPay server is whitelisted by Prestashop server
++ Be sure your BTCPay server is whitelisted by Prestashop server
-+ be sure your Prestashop server is whitelisted by BTCPay server
++ Be sure your Prestashop server is whitelisted by BTCPay server

 ## Plugin Configuration

-### For Prestashop versions 1.7:
-1. Download the latest release from https://github.com/btcpayserver/prestashop-plugin/releases
+1. Download the latest release from https://github.com/btcpayserver/prestashop-plugin/releases.
-2. Go to your PrestaShop administration.
-Under "Modules and services" select "Upload a module" (v1.7)
+2. Go to your PrestaShop backend, under "Modules" select "Upload a module" and upload the ZIP file you downloaded or made.
-3. Go to your "installed modules" -> "BTCPay" and click [Configure]<br />
+3. Go to your "Installed modules" -> "BTCPay" and click \[Configure\].
-4. Go on your BTCPay server, in your store and display access tokens.
+4. Go to your BTCPay server, select a store, open it's settings and select "Access Tokens".
-5. Click on "Create a new token API", select your store and then approve
+5. Click on "Create a new token", select your store and then approve.
 6. You will see: "Server initiated pairing code: XXXX".
 Go back to prestashop and enter your pairing code.
 7. Validate.
 8. Test a payment.